rinktel-git/bsam-chatbot/README.md

 ![Alt text](ui/images/Codeathon-Architecture.png?raw=true "Title")

 ## Part 1.
 Chatbot Angular Application
-The UI prt of the project contains Chatbot written in Angular
+The UI prt of the project contains Chatbot written in Angular.
+You may learn more about the design of the App [here](ui/README.md).

 ##### Requirements
 * Node